da21510/avl.github.io/recruit/webdev.md

 ## Exam Instructions 考試指示
 > **IMPORTANT:**
 > We HIGHLY recommend you setup a live web server with a blank static web page (e.g. Django, Rails, Node.js) **BEFORE** your exam.
-It will save you a lot of time during the exam. 為節省時間，我們強烈建議您在**考試前**先設置一個空白的網頁 (e.g. Django, Rails, Node.js)
+It will save you a lot of time during the exam. (e.g. Django, Rails, Node.js)

-1. You will have **2.5 hours**. 你有**2.5小時**盡量完成網頁功能。
+1. You will have **2.5 hours**.
-1. You will be given a list of web app features at the start of the exam via email. 考試時間開始時，我們會 email 你需要開發的功能。
+1. You will be given a list of web app features at the start of the exam via email.
 1. **Pick a few features.**
-	1. Choose a few features to implement: 請自由選擇你想要開發的功能，最能表現你的能力，沒有先後次序。
+	1. Choose a few features to implement:

 1. **Any framework.** You choose the programming language and framework.
-	1. Choose language and framework you are the most familiar and proficient in. 選擇你最熟悉的程式語言和架構。
+	1. Choose language and framework you are the most familiar and proficient in.
 	1. However, we use **JS, Express, Node, and React Redux** at AVL.
 	1. **Modern RWD.** Bonus points for fully responsive web / mobile design.
-RWD 加分。
-1. **Quality over quantity.** We value working prototypes, so make sure your site is live and running before you move onto additional features. 我們想看的是一個前後端可以使用的網站，功能可以去後端完整測試使用最好。
+1. **Quality over quantity.** We value working prototypes, so make sure your site is live and running before you move onto additional features.
 1. **Reuse and leverage.** We highly encourage you to reuse other people's work, like Bootstrap and Redux.
-Don't reinvent the wheel.我們鼓勵你重複使用現有的架構像是 Redux、Bootstrap，不需要從零開始。
+Don't reinvent the wheel.
-1. **Self or cloud host.** We will ask you to spin up and host your app for 1 week. 請上架並提供 URL。
+1. **Self or cloud host.** We will ask you to spin up and host your app for 1 week.
-	1. Your own self hosted server. 自己的 server。
+	1. Your own self hosted server.
-	1. 或是 Cloud server, e.g. AWS, Heroku.
+	1. Cloud server, e.g. AWS, Heroku.

 ## How You Will Be Evaluated
 * Our exam is designed to be an accurate reflection of the type of work you will be doing at our fast growing, lean startup. 考試目的是準確的用實際面測量實力，題目跟工作上的應用類似。